RobinUS2/indispenso/README.md

 ## Building
 This project request Go 1.2 or later to compile.

-	$ go get github.com/RobinUS2/dispenso
+	$ go get github.com/RobinUS2/indispenso
 	$ go test
 	$ go build

-If this completes without errors you have a dispenso binary.
+If this completes without errors you have a indispenso binary.

 ## Goals
 - Easy management of servers, applications and infrastructure